borisfaure/qmk_firmware/keyboards/sofle/keymaps/borisfaure/README.md

 * PgUp/Dn on right of the keyboard on the LOWER and RAISE layers
 * Add FN layer for everything about media and mouse (along with F13-F14)
 * Enter on LOWER layer does mouse left click
+* Have A/; to act as Ctrl when held.
+Same for z// to act as Shift and w/o to act as GUI
 * …